anegg0/myDoomConfig/README.md

 # This is my Doom Emacs Config

-I customized this config mostly around Software Technical Writing, which is my day-job.
+I customized this config mostly around Software Technical Writing, which is my day job.
-If you like to work with vim and Orgmode, you might like this config.
+If you like to work with Vim and Orgmode, you might find elements to work with.

 Note that it integrates with:
 - Linear.app (you will need to clone https://github.com/anegg0/linear-emacs for that feature to be available)